 Chronic Eye Irritation

-Other types of eye problems, such as canine conjunctivitis, eye infections, dry eye, and allergies, can trigger entropion.
+Other types of eye problems, such as canine conjunctivitis, eye infections, dry eye, and allergies, can trigger canine entropion.
 Dogs with these conditions often squint, blink, and paw at their eyes excessively.

 Nerve Damage